JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2017.md

 : This method isn't supposed to be used in regular plugins.
 There is no need to call this method anymore.

 `org.apache.sanselan` package removed
-:  Use classes from `org.apache.commons.imaging` instead .
+: Use classes from `org.apache.commons.imaging` instead.

 `com.intellij.psi.MultiplePsiFilesPerDocumentFileViewProvider.getLanguages` abstract method added : Implementation of this class are supposed to have several languages so you need to implement this method explicitly and return them all.